Today you’ll learn how to keep your shoes from creasing when walking.

 Below are reasons why your shoes are likely to crease worst than they should:

-1. Wearing Shoes that Don’t Fit
+1. You Wear Shoes that Don’t Fit

 I’m somewhat meticulous when it comes to choosing professional leather shoes and sneakers for everyday use.